Starting a compost pile

 Start a compost pile

-In very cold weather you might want to cover your compost pile with a layer of soil, dead leaves, old sacks, or cardboard to keep it warm.
+In very cold weather you might want to cover your compost pile with a layer of soil, dead leaves or cardboard to keep it warm.

 When we returned from our seven-year sojourn in the Netherlands, our garden was smothered by a leafy ground cover, commonly known as Wandering Jew.
 Despite the fears of friends and family, I have found that it makes perfect compost material, breaking down completely to form a thick, dark humus.

-Weeds from the garden can be used too, but it is often best to let them dry out and die first, and not if they have seeded.
-The heat may kill some of the them, but not all.
+Weeds from the garden can be used too but it is often best to let them dry out and die first; and not if they have seeded.
+The heat in the compost pile may kill some of the them.

-Prime compost is dark brown, almost black, and has a sweet, clean smell of the earth.
+Prime compost is dark brown, almost black having the sweet, clean smell of the earth.

-It is often needlessly hard work; easy composting may be helpful.
+It is generally hard work; easy composting may be helpful.

 Cutworms

-I am unsure but I do think that compost can provide a good environment for cutworms that may attack your young plants to flourish, so I have taken to digging a trench, and covering the compost with 6", 15cm, of earth.
+I am unsure but I do think that compost can provide a good environment for cutworms that may attack your young plants to flourish, so I have taken to digging a trench, and covering the compost with 6" of earth.
 That seems to sort them out.

 Alternatively, spread the compost, and turn it a few times before planting.
 Recently we have been then allowing the hens to check it out; they peck through the pile.
 They love cutworms.